 Restraint vs. Abduct in Texas Law

-In Texas code, there are two very important terms to keep in mind when considering the magnitude of your case.
+In the Texas code, there are two very important terms to keep in mind when considering the magnitude of your case.
 The difference between the terms could mean the difference in what you are charged with and how your case is handled.

 Restraint – Texas Penal Code defines restraint as restricting a person’s movement by confining him or her in a certain space and/or moving them from one place to another – both without the individual’s consent.
 A lack of consent is present if given directly by the victim; the victim is under 14 and his or her parents or guardians have not consented; or if the victim is between 14-17 and is taken either out of state or beyond a 120-mile radius from his or residence